brianhoole/tasteofmanoa.github.io/index.md

 # Development History

 The development process for Manoa Munchies conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314s17/modules/project-management/) practices.

-Github projects were used to manage the progression through the milestones and issues by using a three column system of Backlog, In Progress, and Completed for each milestone.
+Github project and issue pages were used to manage the progression of the projects using by defining "Milestones" and issues associated with each milestone.

-When two or more members are working on an issue, branch nomenclature goes by (issue)(issue #)-(first and last initials).
-This prevents any mixups of which branch belongs to who and one can properly evaluate who worked on what branch just by looking at the branch name.
+General branch management consists of a branch nomenclature of the following: (issue)(issue #)-(first and last initials).
+This prevents any mix-ups of which branch belongs to who and one can properly evaluate who worked on what branch just by looking at the branch name.

 Documentation of the development history of Manoa Munchies are represented in milestones as shown below.